These examples of tourism promotion during a pandemic show you how to get things right.

 2. Remind travelers what you have to offer

-Countries are all at different stages of easing lockdown restrictions but everyone’s on the same page: for now, don’t venture too far away.
+Countries are at different stages of easing lockdown restrictions but everyone’s on the same page: for now, don’t venture too far away.

 But that doesn’t mean you can’t tease what’s awaiting future travelers with a wide array of awesome content to engage, excite and inspire.
 Cape Town’s “we are worth waiting for” campaign is a great example.